So you’d like to teach the Bible? How do you get started? How do you decide if Bible teaching is your calling? Here’s my advice for aspiring teachers.

 A vital part of your Bible study arsenal is learning to recognize false teachers.
 Here are three interesting lists — both modern and classic — on how to discern a true teacher from a false teacher.
 Notice the similarities.

-How to format teaching notes
+How to prepare teaching notes

 Ultimately, how you handle your speaking notes will depend on personal preference.
 As you experiment, here are some ideas that may help you find your style and prepare like a pro.